BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 ![quick description (for accessibility)](/img/divingDeeper/my_very_great_page/my-wonderful-image.jpg)
 ```

-Of course, try to keep image size as low as you can (while keeping a good visual quality).
+Of course, try to keep the image size as small as you can (while keeping a good visual quality).
 Our build system will do its best to optimize the image nonetheless.

 ### Adding new pages